 Globally, Prime Day 2018 was the biggest sales day in Amazon’s history.
 So naturally it’s doing what it did with Black Friday, and really stretching the definition of “day”.
-Prime Day 2017 was a day; Prime Day 2018 was a day and a half.
-If we were betting types we’d be putting money on there being a Prime Day Deals Week in 2019.
+Prime Day 2017 was a day; Prime Day 2018 was a day and a half and Prime Day 2019 stretched well over two days.
+That's not really a day, is it?

 Amazon is still doing Black Friday.
 But like most big retailers it’s approaching it as a busier than normal month, not a magic day of irresponsible discounting.
 It’s a day where you discount carefully because everybody else is doing the same - and Amazon has even claimed that its Prime Day efforts are more valuable to the brand than any other time of the year.

 Black Friday is now an institution, a key part of the retail calendar.
 It’s less exciting than before and likely to involve fewer punch-ups in provincial supermarkets, but there are still plenty of Black Friday deals to be found.

 The trick is to separate the wheat from the chaff, the genuine bargains from the impossible RRPs, the good stuff from the guff.
 And that’s something we’ve become particularly good at - whether it’s a day, a weekend, a week or an entire month, so bookmark our main Black Friday or Cyber Monday page now, as that's where all the top deals will be.
 Send coffee.
 We’re going in.